Temple University switchboard: 215-204-7000

 Introductory course in biochemical principles and metabolic pathways with particular emphasis on pharmaceutical applications and biotechnology.

 0152.
 Medicinal Chemistry II (4 s.h.)
 S

-The Chemical basis for drug therapy; molecular mechanisms of drug action; the chemical basis of side effects, toxicities, and drug interactions; and the chemical modification of pharmacokinetic parameters.
+The chemical basis for drug therapy; specific agents useful in specific therapies; molecular mechanisms of drug action; the chemical basis of side effects, toxicities, and drug interactions; and the chemical modification of pharmacokinetic parameters.

-Topics in Medicinal Chemistry with additional materials incorporated from pharmacognosy.
+Topics in medicinal chemistry with materials incorporated from pharmacognosy.

 Return to the menu.

 01232/Pharmaceutical Economics and Health Care Delivery